zcashe/cse15l-lab-reports/lab1.md

 ```
 [user@sahara ~]$ cat
 ```
-Produces empty line and doesn't allow me to enter anything into the command line anymore, I believe this is an error due to the directory not having any files to read
+Produces empty line and duplicates anything I enter into the command line, I believe this is an error due to trying to cat the root directory.

 **Directory**
 ```